alexewerlof/pk/README.md

 patch   3
 ```

-Yep you can get it in JSON format if you want
+Yep you can get it in JSON format if you want:

 ```shell
 $ pk -s version